 Inquire if your district will help to pay for your degree

 Where do you want to be 5 years from now?

 What areas are you passionate about in your teaching career?

 Ask your peers who went back to school and see what advice they have

-Get your planner together with due dates, projects, meet with group members, etc. Put that information in right away!
+Get your planner with due dates, and projects, meet with group members, etc. Put that information in right away!
 Prioritize the list!

 You need to have a life outside of school.
 Put on your calendar time to be with family and friends.